 Where New Discoveries Begin— Celebrating 50 Years of Free Appraisal Day

-In the world of fine art and antiques, the most remarkable discoveries often begin quietly—as a moment of curiosity, dusting off an heirloom in a New England barn, or a long forgotten object brought in for a free appraisal, and where hidden histories are sometimes revealed.
+In the world of fine art and antiques, the most remarkable discoveries often begin quietly and humbly—as a moment of curiosity, dusting off an heirloom in a New England barn, or a long forgotten object brought in for a free appraisal, and where hidden histories are sometimes revealed.

 Occasionally, such moments reveal exceptional finds.
-Most recently, a collection of jewelry attributed to Fulco di Verdura and dating back to the 1930s surfaced during a Free Appraisal session.
-Later consigned, the heritage designs went on to attract regional, national, and international attention from collectors worldwide.
+Most recently, a collection of jewelry attributed to Fulco di Verdura and dating back to the 1930s surfaced during a Free Appraisal session at Thomaston Place Auction Galleries.
+Later consigned and subsequently offered at auction, the heritage designs went on to attract regional, national, and international attention from collectors worldwide.

-From the appraisal desk to the auction block, the heritage designs ultimately achieved remarkable results at auction.
+From the appraisal desk to the auction block, the heritage designs ultimately achieved remarkable results.
 Yet discoveries like this are nothing new.
 For fifty years, moments like these, at times large and sometimes small, are unfolding weekly in Maine.

 The Origins of Free Appraisal Day